A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

 To summarize, in the multi-copy estimation problem we are considering here, $q_M(B|\rho)$ has the maximal information required to evaluate the figure of merit of the strategy described by the POVM $M$.
 In other words, if for two different strateges described by POVMs $M:\sigma(\Omega)\rightarrow\text{End}((\mathbb{C}^d)^{\otimes n})$ and $M':\sigma(\Omega)\rightarrow\text{End}((\mathbb{C}^d)^{\otimes n})$ it holds that

 for all $B\in \sigma(\Omega)$ and $\rho\in \text{supp}(p)$ then they will have exactly the same performance in the estimation problem with respect to any figure of merit.
-On the other hand, $q_{M}(B|\vec{S}\in \vec{\Delta})$ has generally less information i.e. it can be obtained by a coarse-graining of $q_{M}\left(B|\rho\right)$ but not necessarily vice versa.
+On the other hand, $q_{M}(B|\vec{S}\in \vec{\Delta})$ has generally less information, i.e. it can be obtained by a coarse-graining of $q_{M}\left(B|\rho\right)$ but not necessarily vice versa.
 However, in many reasonable figures of merit one does not need to specify $q_{M}\left(B|\rho\right)$ to specify the figure of merit of the measurement $M$; it is sufficient to specify $q_{M}(B|\vec{S}\in \vec{\Delta})$.
 If this is the case, then even if Eq.~\eqref{eq:conditionals1} doesn't hold, as long as the weaker constraint

-holds for all $B\in \sigma(\Omega)$ and for all $l$-dimensional intervals $\vec{\Delta}$ which are assigned nonzero probability, then the two strategies yield the same performance for the figure of merit of interest.
+holds for all $B\in \sigma(\Omega)$ and for all $l$-dimensional intervals $\vec{\Delta}$ that are assigned nonzero probability, the two strategies yield the same performance for the figure of merit of interest (See Fig. \ref{fig:estimation}).
 Eq.~\eqref{eq:conditionals2} states that learning the outcome of measurement $M$ is \emph{precisely as informative about the parameter $\vec{S}$} as learning the outcome of measurement $M'$.

-Some examples of common figures of merit will be provided in Appendix~\ref{sec:figuresofmerit}.
+An example of a common figures of merit, the average cost function, will be provided in Appendix~\ref{sec:costfunctions}.